 Take Back Your House!
 Declutter and Donate Your Kids’ Toys

 If you have a child, you know what toy-related destruction looks like.
-Leave your child to play in his playroom or bedroom for 25 minutes and you’ll return to toys everywhere—so much so that it’s hard to understand how such a mess could be made in such a short amount of time.
+Leave them to play in their playroom or bedroom for 10 minutes and you’ll return to toys everywhere—so much so that it’s hard to understand how such a mess could be made in such a short amount of time.

-Keeping up with toys in your house can be tough—your kid will grow beyond some of them quickly and tire of others fast, which means his or her bedroom is likely full of seldom-used toys and so are many parts of your house.
+Keeping up with toys in your house can be tough—your kid will grow beyond some of them quickly and tire of others fast, which means their bedroom is likely full of seldom-used toys—and so are many rooms of your house.